English Curriculum at Bexton

 It is essential that teaching focuses on developing pupils’ competence in both dimensions; different kinds of teaching are needed for each.
 Children should develop skills to read words by the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 They will also discussing a range of stories, poems and non-fiction to develop comprehension.
 Opportunities for children to read widely across both fiction and non-fiction are planned to help them develop an understanding of the world, to establish an appreciation and love of reading and to gain knowledge across the curriculum.

 At Bexton we develop reading skills though whole class, guided groups and individual reading sessions using a range of genre.
-Children have the opportunity to move through a structured reading scheme in the earlier years and a wide range of books are provided for the independent reader.
-Teachers regularly track and monitor the reading development of each child and ensure the texts they are reading are developmentally appropriate.
+Children have the opportunity to move through a structured reading scheme in the earlier years and a wide range of banded books are provided for the independent reader.
+Teachers assess the children regularly to ensure their progress is carefully tracked and supported.
+Please see the progression in reading document below for more information about how reading skills progress through the school.

 Parents are given regular feedback about the progress children are making in reading.
 Parents are encouraged to support their child’s reading development through daily reading at home, which they can record in the home-school diary.
 Attached to every child’s reading diary is a book mark which gives suggestions as to how reading can be developed through effective discussion and questions.